mlwood1/RGT/README.md

 # RGT
 Repeats Genotyping Tool

-## This is a developers guide, if you are looking for a user manual: sorry i did not make one yet
+## This is a developers guide, if you are looking for a user manual: sorry I did not make one yet

 RGT is a software to:
 1. Extract strucutre from fastq files representing targeted sequencing samples of SSRs (simple sequence repeats)